Ransomware: What it is and What to do About it

 How do you know if you have ransomware?

-For many firms, the first indication they may have that they are experiencing a ransomware attack is when they receive a message from the cybercriminal behind it that their data has already been compromised – by which time it will be too late to do anything but enact disaster recovery plans.
+For many firms, the first indication they may have that they are experiencing a ransomware attack is when they receive a message from the cybercriminal behind it that their data has already been compromised – by which time it will be too late to do anything but enact ransomware recover plan.
 However, there are steps you can take before this happens.

 As well as effective security software that can scan your system’s entry points and within your network for malicious activity, advanced tools such as Anti Data Exfiltration (ADX) can be highly useful in stopping attacks before they have a chance to do damage.